igor725/RedLua/README.md

 return t
 ```

-Here is a list of all the Lua functions provided by the RedLua library:
+Here is a list of all the Lua functions provided by RedLua:

 ```lua
 --[[